MusicalNinjaDad/FizzBuzz/docs/dev-environment.md

 To work with both python and rust you're going to need a toolchain in place for both eco-systems and be on a Linux(-like) system.
 I've done all this on Windows with WSL and it's simply awesome!

 I, personally, like to keep my working machine free of the range of different packages and tools that I need for all the different projects I look at.
-I also like to be able to rebuild a reproducable working environment easily, and let others know which tools they need if they want to contribute.
+I also like to be able to rebuild a reproducible working environment easily, and let others know which tools they need if they want to contribute.

 [Dev Containers](https://containers.dev/) make this easy, they consist of: